dhammon/zosi-hack/README.md

 ----------
 ```

-With the jffs2 file system mounted in jffs2-root directory, I  began exploring if this firmware has a shadow or passwd file that could contain the telnet user and encrypted password.
+Now that the jffs2 file system was mounted in jffs2-root directory, I  began exploring if this firmware had a shadow or passwd file that could contain the telnet user and encrypted password.
 Running `ls` gave me an overview of the file system.

 ```bash
 daniel@daniel-desktop:/tmp/jffs2-root$ ls -la